Sher Mohammad Abbas Stanikzai: Taliban political representative (2001–2021)

-Taliban rule (2021–present)
+Taliban rule (2021–2025)

-Stanikzai addressed Afghanistan on national television and radio on August 30, 2021, where he spoke of the Taliban's desire for friendly relations with the United States, NATO, and India, further stating that he would not allow Pakistan to use Afghan territory in its cold conflict with India.
-Stanikzai also spoke of the country's Sikhs and Hindus, stating that they can live peacefully and hoping that those who left will return.
+Stanikzai addressed Afghanistan on national television and radio on 30 August 2021, where he spoke of the Taliban's desire for friendly relations with the United States, NATO, and India, further stating that he would not allow Pakistan to use Afghan territory in its cold conflict with India.
+Stanikzai also spoke of the country's Sikhs and Hindus, stating that they could live peacefully and hoping that those who left would return.

-During a televised speech in September 2022, Stanikzai urged the government to reopen schools for girls, saying that there is no religious justification to prevent female education.
+During a televised speech in September 2022, Stanikzai urged the government to reopen schools for girls, saying that there was no religious justification to prevent female education.